-Investments National Integrity Life Insurance Company reserves the right to remove or substitute Portfolios as investment options available under the contract.
+Restrictions Location in Prospectus Investments Integrity Life Insurance Company reserves the right to remove or substitute Funds as Investment Options available under the contract.
 If you elect the GLWB, you must allocate your premium to only one of the two GLWB Investment Strategies.
 We reserve the right to limit transfers if frequent or large transfers occur.
-National Integrity Life and the Separate Account Terms of Your Variable Annuity Optional Benefits If you own the GLWB rider and take Nonguaranteed Withdrawals, your lifetime payments will decrease and the Rider may terminate.
+Integrity Life and the Separate Account Terms of Your Variable Annuity Optional Benefits frequent or large transfers occur.
+Optional Benefits If you own the GLWB rider and take Nonguaranteed Withdrawals, your lifetime payments will decrease and the rider may terminate.
 In addition, withdrawals must be taken pro rata from your Investment Options.
 Under the GLWB rider, if you withdraw less than the Lifetime Payout Amount (LPA) in any calendar year, you cannot carry over or add the remaining LPA to withdrawals made in future years.
 Under GLWB Investment Strategy 1, you must allocate your premium according to one of three model portfolios.
-Under GLWB Investment Strategy 2, the Subaccounts are divided into 5 groups that vary in investment orientation, and you then must select from among the Subaccounts designated for the group.
+Under GLWB Investment Strategy 2, the subaccounts are divided into 5 groups that vary in investment orientation, and you then must select from among the Subaccounts designated for the group.
 We terminate the GLWB rider automatically upon certain events (e.g., the date you voluntarily elect an Annuity Option).
 Optional Benefits Taxes Location in Prospectus Tax Implications You should consult with a tax professional to determine the tax implications of an investment in and payments received under the contract.
-Because you must purchase the contract through an IRA, you do not receive any additional tax benefit.
-Withdrawals will be subject to ordinary income tax, and may be subject to tax penalties.
-Tax Aspects of the Contract
+Given that the contract must be issued as an IRA, you do not receive any tax benefit apart from the IRA.
+Tax Aspects of the Contract Withdrawals will be subject to ordinary income tax, and may be subject to tax penalties.

 Conflicts of Interest Location in Prospectus Investment Professional Compensation Some investment professionals may receive compensation for selling the contract to investors.
-These financial arrangements could create a conflict of interest between the broker-dealer or the registered representative and the customer.
+These financial arrangements may give investment professionals a financial incentive to offer or recommend the contract over another investment.
 Commission Allowance and Additional Payments to Distributors Exchanges Investment professionals may have a financial incentive to offer you a new annuity contract in place of the one you own.
 You should only exchange your current contract if you determine, after comparing the features, fees, and risks of both contracts, that it is better for you to purchase the new contract rather than continue to own your existing contract.
 Commission Allowance and Additional Payments to Distributors